 A Utah health officer said this is a very unusual case, and that the individual does not have any of the known risk factors seen so far with the virus.
 The individual helped provide care for the deceased patient.
 They did not have sexual contact with anyone with the virus.
 Other details were not provided, but the primary mosquitoes known for carrying Zika are usually not present in Utah.
 Just to be safe, health officials are testing mosquitoes around both person’s homes to test out mode of transmission.

 Do what you can to eliminate mosquitoes that could be carrying the Zika virus.
-Our barrier spray guarantees you an 85-90% reduction in mosquitoes while staying on a 21 day treatment schedule.
+Our barrier treatment guarantees you an 85-90% reduction in mosquitoes while staying on a 21 day treatment schedule.
 We have great deals available on mid- summer treatment packages to get you the coverage you need July until September.
 Let’s all help fight the bite against Zika!